 Please avoid bringing heavy and bulky items to avoid burdening the horse and caravan!

-Your caravanning trip is all about travelling light, basic comfort, and shared sanitary facilities (and dealing with occasional mosquito) – but also a unique holiday experience with horses and an escape from everyday life.
-Cruise through unspoiled landscapes, on paved roads but also in plain nature, without internet access.
+Your caravanning trip is all about travelling light, basic comfort, and shared sanitary facilities (and dealing with occasional mosquitoes) – but also a unique holiday experience with horses and an escape from everyday life.
+Cruise through unspoiled landscapes, on paved roads but also in the middle of nature, without internet access.
 Take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!

 Discover the simple yet delicious self-made regional cuisine, purchase local produce and specialties and enjoy them by the campfire with locals, fellow travellers and a glass of regional wine.

 Be sure not to underestimate both the joys and pains of handling your horse and caravan!

 Your host François will guide you through southern Burgundy, making this trip ideal for single parents with children.
 You will not be joined by other caravans.
 Prior experience in handling horses is not mandatory but may come in handy.

 Please keep in mind that your hosts are French horse farmers who may not speak English very well.
 Basic French skills may come in handy, for example to follow the instructions on how to handle your horse and caravan.